HelloByeLetsNot/URL-Fuzzer/readme.md

 ## Use the Application:

-Enter the URL: Input the URL you want to fuzz.
-Use FUZZ in the URL where you want to insert words from the wordlist.Select a Wordlist: Choose a wordlist file from the dropdown menu.
-The program will download the selected wordlist from the GitHub repository.Start Fuzzing: Click "Start Fuzzing" to begin.
-The results, including HTTP response codes for each fuzzed URL, will be displayed in the text area below.
+# Enter the URL: Input the URL you want to fuzz.
+Use FUZZ in the URL where you want to insert words from the wordlist.

+# Select a Wordlist: Choose a wordlist file from the dropdown menu.
+The program will download the selected wordlist from the GitHub repository.

+# Start Fuzzing: Click "Start Fuzzing" to begin.

+# The results, including HTTP response codes for each fuzzed URL, will be displayed in the text area below.